 The large chimney at the original Grace Hospital building was a well-used nesting spot for the Chimney Swift, with frequent sightings by Manitoba Wildlife and Fisheries Branch staff.
 When the Manitoba government decided to take down the building, the original plan was to leave the chimney in place.
 However, due to safety concerns, and in keeping with an exemption under Manitoba’s Endangered Species and Ecosystems Act, the chimney was removed in September 2014.

 In 2015, a 12-metre tall wooden chimney was put in place to serve as a temporary habitat for Chimney Swifts.
 This chimney, which was decorated by the students of Laura Secord School, was relocated to a permanent home at the Assiniboine Park Zoo in 2016.

-In an agreement with the Manitoba government, Old Grace Housing Co-operative committed to constructing a new Chimney Swift habitat on the co-op site.
-The habitat will be 12 metres tall, and constructed of concrete block, with a fibre cement lap siding blending with the rest of the building.
-It will be located on the north side of the courtyard next to the common area.
-Following construction, Wildlife and Fisheries Branch staff and volunteer observers with the Manitoba Chimney Swift Initiative will monitor the site for Chimney Swift activity.
+In an agreement with the Manitoba government, Old Grace Housing Co-operative constructed a new Chimney Swift habitat on the co-op site.
+The habitat is 12-metres tall, andconstructed of concrete block, with a fibre-cement lap siding.
+Wildlife and Fisheries Branch staff and volunteer observers with the Manitoba Chimney Swift Initiative will monitor the site for Chimney Swift activity.